-NTIC derives revenues directly and/or indirectly through its subsidiaries and joint ventures from two reportable business segments based on products sold, customer base, and distribution center: ZERUST[®] corrosion prevention solutions and Natur-Tec[®] resin compounds and finished products.
+NTIC derives revenues directly and/or indirectly through its subsidiaries and joint ventures from two reportable business segments based on products sold, customer base, and distribution center: ZERUST® corrosion prevention solutions and Natur-Tec® resin compounds and finished products.

-ZERUST[®] Corrosion Prevention Solutions.
-In fiscal 2020, 72.4% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST[®] rust and corrosion inhibiting products and services.
-NTIC's consolidated net sales in fiscal 2020 included \$34,474,535 in sales of ZERUST[®] rust and corrosion inhibiting products and services, a decrease of 9.7% from such sales in fiscal 2019.
+ZERUST® Corrosion Prevention Solutions.
+In fiscal 2021, 80.6% of NTIC's consolidated net sales were derived from developing, manufacturing and marketing ZERUST® rust and corrosion inhibiting products and services.
+NTIC's consolidated net sales in fiscal 2021 included \$45,554,434 in sales of ZERUST® rust and corrosion inhibiting products and services, an increase of 32.1% from such sales in fiscal 2020.
 Corrosion not only damages the appearance of metal products and components but also negatively impacts their mechanical performance.
 This applies to the rusting of ferrous metals (iron and steel) and the deterioration by oxidation of nonferrous metals (aluminum, copper, brass, etc.).
-NTIC's ZERUST[®] corrosion prevention solutions include plastic and paper packaging, powders, liquids, coatings, rust removers, cleaners, diffusers, and engineered solutions for the oil and gas industry as well as technical corrosion management and consulting services.
+NTIC's ZERUST® corrosion prevention solutions include plastic and paper packaging, powders, liquids, coatings, rust removers, cleaners, diffusers, and engineered solutions for the oil and gas industry as well as technical corrosion management and consulting services.

 Plastic and Paper Packaging.
-NTIC's ZERUST[®] packaging products contain proprietary chemical formulations that continuously release an invisible and odorless corrosion inhibiting vapor that passivates metal surfaces and thereby inhibits rust and corrosion.
-The corrosion inhibiting protection is maintained as long as the metal products to be protected remain enclosed within the ZERUST[®] packaging.
-Electron scanning shows that once the contents are removed from the ZERUST[®] packaging, the ZERUST[®] protection dissipates from the contents' surfaces within two hours, leaving a clean, dry, and corrosion-free metal component.
+NTIC's ZERUST® packaging products contain proprietary chemical formulations that continuously release invisible, odorless and non-toxic vapor that forms a passivating layer on any metal surfaces it comes in contact with and thereby inhibits rust and corrosion.
+The corrosion inhibiting protection is maintained only as long as the metal products to be protected remain enclosed within the ZERUST® packaging.
+Electron scanning shows that once metal products are removed from the ZERUST® packaging, the ZERUST® protective layer dissipates from the contents' surfaces within two hours, leaving a clean, dry, and corrosion-free metal component.
 This mechanism of corrosion protection enables NTIC's customers to easily package metal objects for rust-free shipment and/or long-term storage.
-Furthermore, by eliminating costly greasing and degreasing processes and/or significantly reducing the use of certain coatings to inhibit corrosion, NTIC's ZERUST[®] corrosion prevention solutions provide customers significant savings in labor, material, and capital expenditures for equipment to apply, remove, and dispose of oils and greases, as well as the attendant environmental problems, as compared to traditional methods of corrosion prevention.
+Furthermore, by eliminating costly greasing and degreasing processes and/or significantly reducing the use of certain coatings to inhibit corrosion, NTIC's ZERUST® corrosion prevention solutions provide customers significant savings as compared to traditional methods of corrosion prevention in terms of labor, material, and capital expenditures for equipment to apply, remove, and dispose of oils and greases, as well as environmental, health and safety benefits provided by not having to handle and work with hazardous chemicals.

-NTIC was first to develop the means of infusing volatile corrosion inhibiting chemical systems (VCIs) into polyethylene and polypropylene resins.
-Combining ZERUST[®] chemical systems with polyethylene and polypropylene resins permitted NTIC to introduce a line of plastic packaging products in the form of low and high-density polyethylene bags and shroud film, including stretch, shrink, skin, and bubble cushioning film, thereby giving packaging engineers an opportunity to ship and store ferrous, nonferrous, and mixed-metal products in a clean, dry, and corrosion-free condition, with an attendant overall savings in total process costs.
-In addition to plastic packaging, NTIC has developed additives to imbue kraft paper, corrugated cardboard, solid fiber, and chipboard packaging materials with corrosion protection properties.
-NTIC's ZERUST[®] plastic and paper packaging products come in various thicknesses, strength enhancements, protection types, shapes, and sizes.
-This product line also includes items such as ZERUST[®] gun cases, car covers, and tool-drawer liners, which are targeted at retail consumers.
+NTIC was first to develop the means of infusing volatile corrosion inhibiting chemical compounds (VCIs) into polyethylene and polypropylene resins.
+Combining ZERUST® chemical compounds with polyethylene and polypropylene resins permitted NTIC to introduce a line of plastic packaging products in the form of low and high-density polyethylene bags and shroud film, including stretch, shrink, skin, and bubble cushioning film, thereby giving customers the ability to ship and store ferrous, nonferrous, and mixed-metal products in a clean, dry, and corrosion-free condition, at an overall savings in total process costs.
+In addition to plastic packaging, NTIC has also developed VCI compounds to imbue kraft paper, corrugated cardboard, solid fiber, and chipboard packaging materials with corrosion protection properties.
+NTIC's ZERUST® plastic and paper packaging products come in various thicknesses, strength enhancements, protection types, shapes, and sizes.
+This product line also includes items such as ZERUST® gun cases, car covers, and tool-drawer liners, which are targeted at retail consumers.